hdjang/Feature-Selective-Anchor-Free-Module-for-Single-Shot-Object-Detection/README.md

 ## Benchmark

 Below is benchmark results.
-We train all models with an image-size of 400 and reduced LR-schedule for efficient experiments.
+All models are trained with an image-size of 400 and reduced LR-schedule for efficient experiments.

 Currently, for FSAF, this repo only provides train/eval codes as shown above.
 It does not provide benchmark result and pretrained model yet due to rather slow training speed of the model.
 I will update the benchmark result and pretrained model as soon as the current training is done.